UCED & Partners

 Executive Committee Members

-- Stephanie Patrick, Executive Director, Disability Rights Center - New Hampshire
+- Stephanie Patrick, Executive Director, NH Disability Rights Center

 - Michael Ferrara, Dean, College of Health & Human Services, University of New Hampshire

-- Christine Santaniello, Director, New Hampshire Bureau of Developmental Services
+- Christine Santaniello, Director, NH Bureau of Developmental Services

-- Isadora Rodriguez-Legendre, Executive Director, New Hampshire Council on Developmental Disabilities
+- Isadora Rodriguez-Legendre, Executive Director, NH Council on Developmental Disabilities

-- Santina Thibedeau, Administrator, Bureau of Special Education
+- Santina Thibedeau, Administrator, NH Bureau of Special Education